 Values are deeply held convictions that guide or influence the choices you make in life, including career decisions.
 Values are also self-motivators that indicate what you consider most important in your life.
 Your values are reflected in how you invest your time and the skills you choose to develop.

 Understanding more about yourself and your personality can help you to think about potential occupations and work environments, as well as consider how you might function on a team.

 This assessment can help you to identity your personality type.
 Your type results can guide you as you reflect on how you relate to others, how you get your energy, how you receive and organize information, and how you make decisions.
 Follow this link to take the assessment.

-Meet with a coach on the Career Exploration team to discuss your results and how to use this information as you seek career direction.
+Meet with a career coach to discuss your results and how to use this information as you seek career direction.